Spring Cleaning Must Do’s Inside and Out

 - Driveway.
 Winter weather can be harsh on driveways and sidewalks.
 Repair cracks whether you have concrete or asphalt.
 Sealing or resurfacing can give a driveway a bright lift.
 If you have pavers, make sure you know how to clean and re-sand or hire a professional.

 - Flower garden.
 You can begin to plant summer bulbs, annuals, and perennials for beds and planters.
 Come up with a plan so you purchase only what you need and what works for the soil and sunlight in your yard.
-Cool spring weather is good for pansies in containers.
-Order your mulch so your yard will look “clean and crisp” in the coming weeks.
+Put some mulch down so your yard will look “clean and crisp.”

 - Trees and shrubs.
-Your yard is most likely showing signs of spring now.
 Once growth or buds sprouts, you can fertilize and prune certain plants.
 You can transplant trees before they leaf out.
 Prune trees and shrubs that have any damage from the winter.
 You can’t prune azaleas, camellias and rhododendrons until after they bloom.
 You can prune nonflowering trees and shrubs.